pierre-24/cp2k-basis/docs/developers/library_build.md

 ## Using the library

+!!! info
+    If you want to know how the basis sets and pseudopotentials are actually stored in the library file, [check out this page](library_file_format.md).

-Currently, the web interface is the only way to query the library.
+Currently, the web interface is the easiest way to query the library.

 However, you can have a quick overview of the content of the library using: